grea09/color/article/article.md

 \EndFunction
 </div>

 Applying the notion of proper plan for problems only needs the initial and goal steps added in the proper plan.
 In [@fig:properplan] we illustrate this insertion with our previous example using dotted lines.

-However, since proper plans feature cycles they can't be used as partial plans.
-We explored the solution of refining a proper plan into a usable partial plan but the process is more computationally expensive than POP itself.
+However, since proper plans feature cycles they can't be used directly as input to POP algorithms to ease the initial backchaining.
+Moreover, the process of refining a proper plan into a usable one could be more computationally expensive than POP itself.

 In order to give a head start to the LOLLIPOP algorithm we propose to build proper plans differently with the algorithm detailed in @alg:safeproperplan.
+A similar notion was already presented as "basic plans" in [@sebastia_graph-based_2000].
+These partial plans however uses a more complete but slower solution for generation that ensures that each selected steps is *necessary* for the solution.
+In our case we preferred a simpler solution that can solve some basic planning problems but that can do mistakes (since our algorithm can handle them).
 It does a simple and fast backward construction of a partial plan driven by the providing map.
 Therefore, it can be tweaked with the powerful heuristics of state search planning.

 <div id="alg:safeproperplan" class="algorithm" name="Safe proper plan generation algorithm" >
 \footnotesize